amatiash/svg.intersections.js/README.md

 Longer segment -> faster and less accurate

-Be **carefull** checking intersections of two paths, with a hight accuracy it can be really slow.
+**Be carefull** checking intersections of two paths (especially long), with a hight accuracy - it can be really slow.

 ### Avaliable methods